An ecommerce business is a fabulous lifestyle business model that you can start and run from your kitchen table or a beach in Fiji.

-However before you run off to consume the instructions, I have good news if you’re a GoDaddy user!
+However before you run off to consume the instructions, I have good news if you’re a Bluehost user!

-Shopify & Godaddy have made it super easy for you and all you need to do is;
+Shopify & Bluehost have made it super easy for you and all you need to do is;

-1. Head to domains in the backend of your Shopify store.
+1. Head to domains in the backend of your Shopify ecommerce store.